-This checklist will help you plan and write a winning business case — even if you've never written one before and even if it's way outside your comfort zone.
+This checklist will help you plan and write a winning business justification document or presentation — even if you've never written one before and even if it's way outside your comfort zone.
 Here's what's inside:

 Enter your email address and we'll send you the free business justification checklist.
 Then keep reading for a more detailed look at building a business justification for EHS software.

 This guide will help you build a business justification for EHS software from start to finish.

 First, you'll determine whether you're ready to invest in EHS software.
 If you want help, you can sign up for a free ROI assessment to discover your biggest cost and time savings opportunities.